cbporch/sweng-eagles/README.md

 Known Errors:
 Leaving the login screen then re-entering causes auto-fill issues in the text boxes.

 Sometimes the login window popup will not properly display the username and password text boxes.
-They are there and can be tabbed into, but they aren't drawn.
+They are there and can be tabbed into, but display incorrectly.